Green Mountain Villages in Vermont, New England

 Typical Green Mountain Villages, New England: pointed steeple above a white church

-It's very different in Grafton, a small village tucked away in the hills of the Green Mountains.
-We drive from Manchester.
-Our navigation device first leads us to ever-narrowing streets, where we encounter fewer and fewer cars.
-The path leads through dense forest up into the heights of the Green Mountains, and on the way we see little signs of human activity.
-Maybe it's the rough terrain we drive through: the narrow valleys we come through are not a place to farm, and the hillsides rise steeply right next to the road - a landscape that explains itself, why so few people have settled down here.
+It's a completely different story in Grafton, a small village tucked away in the hills of the Green Mountains.
+We're driving there from Manchester.
+Our sat nav initially leads us along increasingly narrow roads, where we encounter fewer and fewer cars.
+The road leads through dense forest up into the heights of the Green Mountains.
+Along the way, we see hardly any signs of human activity.
+Perhaps it's due to the rugged terrain we're driving through.
+There's no room for agriculture in the narrow valleys we pass through.
+And the mountain slopes rise steeply right next to the road—a landscape that itself explains why so few people have settled here.

 A cozy inn is part of a typical New England village